Phan Thiết (city): Geography

 The so-called “Fairy Stream” is considered one of the great tourist attractions of Hàm Tiến, where a small creek carves a canyon through the dunes, revealing colorful layers of sand and limestone.

 Beyond Hàm Tiến is Mũi Né, consisting of two communities which summate to approximately 25,000 residents along with two beaches.
 The second community is Hon Rom, a fishing village with a few hundred residents.
-Mũi Né has the highest population outside Phan Thiết and can become lively in the morning.
+Mũi Né has the highest population outside the city center and can become lively in the morning.
 In the evening, locals gather together for coffee or dinner across the many cafés and restaurants, especially around the local market.

-Another tourist attraction is the orange sand dunes, located on a hill between Mũi Né and Hon Rom.
+Another tourist attraction is Po Sah Inu Cham Tower, Mũi Né Fishing Village and the orange sand dunes, located on a hill between Mũi Né and Hon Rom.
 At the entrance of Hon Rom is the "Red Canyon", a small cliff that has eroded to display a beautiful ridge, consisting of fragile red sand.
 The larger white sand dunes (Bàu Trắng) are around 23 kilometers north of the town in Vietnam.

 Phan Thiết operators usually correlate a distinction between the Winter and Summer seasons.
 During Winter, a substantial proportion of tourists originate from Northern Europe and Russia, in order to escape the harsh winter conditions and to partake in kitesurfing and windsurfing.
 In the Summer season, Phan Thiết is a popular destination for Australian and North American tourists, as well as many locals seeking fresh sea wind breezes.